74Thirsty/TES/README.md

 1. Create and activate a Python environment.
 2. Install dependencies with `pip install -r requirements.txt`.
+3. Run an ad-hoc backtest from the command line with `python -m tes.execution.cli \
+   data/sample_candles.csv --metrics-json reports/metrics.json --trades-csv reports/trades.csv`.
+   The CLI performs rigorous data validation, supports configurable position sizing, and exports both equity curves and trade blotters for further analysis.
-3. Open `backtester.ipynb` in JupyterLab or VS Code to walk through the sample workflow.
+4. Open `backtester.ipynb` in JupyterLab or VS Code to walk through the sample workflow.
 The notebook shows how to download OHLCV candles, compute EMA signals, and simulate trades.
-4. Adjust the configuration variables in `strategies/ema_cross_02/tuples_and_variables.py` to match your preferred market and trading parameters.
+5. Adjust the configuration variables in `strategies/ema_cross_02/tuples_and_variables.py` to match your preferred market and trading parameters.

 ## Strategy overview